TosiDrop/vm-frontend/README.md

 ./runme.sh
 ```

+## Dev usage

+You can run `npm install` and `npm run` from the client and server folders as needed.
+They also each have a readme you should check out.

+Make sure your npm version is decently modern.

 ### Logging
 Access logging is enabled in the server.
 It uses Morgan and the type of logs
 which are output can be controlled by setting `LOG_TYPE` to a valid Morgan